 above picture was taken Sept 2010 while helping put in the new Sucker

 River Bridge for the Superior Hiking Trail.
 After completion of the

-next section of trial in 2011 this part of the trail will become a spur
+next section of trail in 2011 this part of the trail became a spur

 If you're looking for something to do with your free time

 how about volunteering to work on trails?
 The American

 Hiking Society has a list of volunteer construction projects